FransUrbo/drive-by-wire/README.md

 well.

 And this is what it [looked like in action](https://www.dropbox.com/scl/fi/nsdj958atposke2wdfzk9/2024-05-03-20.12.23.mov?rlkey=e7vu1sx3g0xffbefloeaspzul&st=kw81bt22&dl=0).
 They where to big for GitHub, so had to put them on my Dropbox account.
+This was before I got the actuator, so it's only triggering the LEDs (which won't be in the final design).

+I have since got the actuator, but haven't made a video on controlling it, because I can't get it to be stable enough.
+Still working on that..

 ### Relays

 The yellow LED in the upper left corner of the box, that's connected to the MOSFET "relay", is "start the car".
 I *THINK* it is enough to send +12V to the ECU (**E**ngine **C**ontrol **U**nit) on the "start position" pin.
 We'll see, have to do some experimentation.
-In this car, I only have to trigger it for the ECU to take over and start the car.
+In this car, I only have to trigger it for half a second or so (just go to position 3 and quickly release) for the ECU to take over and start the car.
 So I'm only turning on the MOSFET "relay" for a second.
 Should be more than enough.

 **NOTE**: There might be an issue with the "blue" (the steering lock on/off) and the "green" (ignition switch on/off) relays.
 I'm not sure what happens if (when!?) power is lost to the device, OR if it crashes and the watchdog reboots it - for a few seconds those relays will be "off"!
 What happens if I'm driving and the igntion switch is disabled and the steering lock is enabled!??
 The former might not be a problem, although the ECU might .. get confused.
 But the latter, the steering lock, if that's enabled, as in locks the steering wheel from turning, that will be **BAD**!!!

-I've considered using relays that stays in position and need a trigger to switch, but that might also cause problems - if they're "on" and I've turned the car off and walked away, then they'll do no good!
+I've considered using relays that stays in position and need a trigger to switch, but that might also cause problems - if they're "on" and I've turned the car (ignition) off (which will instantly cut power to the system) and walked away, then they'll do no good!

 ### Status LED